 If the Notice of Contest has been filed within the required 15 working days, the Division of OSH Compliance forwards your case to the Kentucky Occupational Safety and Health Review Commission.

 The commission assigns the case to an administrative hearing officer who usually will schedule a hearing in a public place as close as possible to your workplace.
 Both employers and employees have the right to participate in this hearing which contains all the elements of a trial, including examination and cross-examination of witnesses.
-You may choose to represent yourself, or be represented by an attorney.
-The hearing officer may affirm, modify or eliminate any contested item of the citation or penalty.
+The hearing officer may affirm, modify, or eliminate any contested item of the citation or penalty.
+Owners of sole proprietorships may represent themselves or hire an attorney to represent them before the Review Commission.
+If an employer operates as a corporation, limited liability company, or any other artificial entity, the employer must hire an attorney to represent it before the Review Commission.

 As with any other legal procedure, there is an appeals process.
 Once the hearing officer has ruled, any party to the case may request a further review by the full review commission.
 In addition, any of the three commissioners may, on his or her own motion, bring the case before the entire commission for review.
 The commission's ruling, in turn, may be appealed to the Franklin County Circuit Court.